Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Introduction

-Our aim is to obtain similar results as in the case of stochastic differential equations (Wentzell-Freidlin estimates for SDEs).
-However, as it is the case in general for SPDEs, we encounter two type of problems: the dimension is infinite and the coefficients are unbounded.
-In the literature this type of problems have been addressed for parabolic SPDEs (including the space-time white noise case), we refer to Peszat \cite{Pe} and the references therein.
-In our case, it turns out that the Wentzell-Freidlin estimates holds but with the loss of two derivatives : $u^{\epsilon}$ is an $H^{s}$-valued process, the large deviation principle is proved to hold in the topology of $C^{0}(I,H^{s-2})$ (associated to the norm $\sup_{t}|v(t)|_{s-2}$).
+then it is easily shown that $u^{\epsilon}$ converges in probability (in some Hilbert space) to the solution $u$ of $(E_{d})$ as $\epsilon \rightarrow 0$.
+The objective is to obtain information on how the stochastic solution is close to the deterministic one as the perturbation becomes very small.
+In the case of stochastic differential equations (SDEs), the deviation probabilities of the stochastic solutions from the deterministic ones, converge to $0$ with an exponential rate (Freidlin-Wentzell estimates for SDEs), i.e., we have a large deviation principle for the small random perturbation of ordinary differential equations.
+In the case of SPDEs, we face two problems: the dimension is infinite and the coefficients are unbounded.
+In the literature, these problems have been addressed for various SPDEs, see, e.g., \cite{DZ}, \cite{Pe}, \cite{BDM}, \cite{RZ} and the references therein.
+In our case, it turns out that the Freidlin-Wentzell estimates hold, but with the loss of two derivatives: $u^{\epsilon}$ is an $H^{s}$-valued process, the large deviation principle is valid in the topology of $C^{0}(I,H^{s-2})$ associated with the norm $\sup_{t}|v(t)|_{s-2}$.

-The third part of the paper is concerned with the approximation of the stochastic system (E) by determistic systems depending on a random parameter.
-In the case of finite dimensional stochastic equations this is sometimes called the Wong-Zakai approximation \cite{WZ}.
-This kind of approximation has received much attention in the case of SDEs for it allows to transfer some properties of ordinary differential equations to the stochastic case (e.g. the construction of the stochastic flows of diffeomorphisms for SDEs, the initial approach to the stochastic calculus of variations), see e.g. Malliavin \cite{Ma}, Ikeda-Watanabe \cite{IW} and the references given there.
-The case of SPDEs has also been considered in the literature, see, e.g., Gy\"ongy \cite{Gy}, Brzezniak-Flandoli \cite{BF} and the references cited there.
-We then apply this result to prove an infinite-dimensional extension of the Stroock-Varadhan support theorem.
+The third part of this paper is concerned with the approximation of the stochastic system (E) by deterministic systems depending on a random parameter.
+In the case of finite dimensional stochastic equations, this is sometimes called the Wong-Zakai or Stroock-Varadhan approximation \cite{WZ}, \cite{SV}.
+Such approximations have received some attention in the case of SDEs for they allow the transfer of some properties of ordinary differential equations to the stochastic case (e.g., the construction of the stochastic flows of diffeomorphisms for SDEs, the initial approach to the stochastic calculus of variations, or the approximation of the solutions), see e.g., Malliavin \cite{Ma}, Ikeda-Watanabe \cite{IW} and the references given there.
+The case of SPDEs has also been considered for several models, see, e.g., Gy\"ongy \cite{Gy}, Brzezniak-Flandoli \cite{BF}, Hairer and Pardoux \cite{HP}, Yastrzhembskiy \cite{Yastrzhembskiy} and Roth \cite{Roth}; the later reference considered stochastic hyperbolic equations similar to (E) in the scalar case.
+In this part, the convergence of the deterministic systems associated to (E) to the stochastic one is shown and this is applied to an infinite-dimensional extension of the Stroock-Varadhan support theorem and to the construction of the random evolution semigroup of Eq. ($E$).